-The retention, promotion, and tenure process is the primary vehicle for the recognition and reward of research, scholarship, and creative activity.
-However, several additional University mechanisms value, recognize, and reward faculty RSCA.
+The retention, promotion, and tenure process is the primary vehicle for the recognition and reward of research, scholarship, and creative activity among tenurable faculty.
+However, several additional University mechanisms value, recognize, and reward RSCA for all faculty members.
 One of these is an annual award for "Outstanding RSCA Professor of the Year."
 Others include The Research Compendium, The Journal of Research, Honor Societies, and RSCA Grants.